Updated with four new narratives on December 8, 2020.

 - Nitin Kohli: My Shelter-in-Place.
 Nitin is a Ph.D. student in the School of Information.

 - Coye Cheshire: What We're Cooking in Quarantine.
 Coye Cheshire is a professor at the School of Information.

 - Peter Marchetti is a Music Nerd.
 Peter is the Academic Personnel Analyst and Assistant to the Associate Dean at the School of Information.

 - Amy Hintz Loves Crafts (and Chickens).
 Amy is the Office Coordinator for the School of Information.

-This is the first (we hope!) in an occasional series.
-We’d love to share more.
-I School students, alumni, faculty, or staff may email Denise Simard for more information.
+This is an occasional series from the I School.
+I School students, alumni, faculty, or staff may email Denise Simard if they are interested in sharing their quarantine story.
 I School community members can join the #quarantinewithme channel in our Slack workspace to join the conversation.